cherrih/threejs-exercises/README.md

 #### Renderer
 Converts 3D data to 2D image.
 We will use WebGL renderer.
 Can use others eg canvas or SVG, but end user experience not as great

+#### 3D objects
+Made up of a geometry that defines the shape of the object, and the material that defines the surface quality/the appearance of the object

+#### Materials
+Determine how an object reacts to the scene lighting.
+Default is mesh basic and is not effected by scene lighting at all.

+#### LookAt
+Method on the camera which determines which point on the scene the camera is looking at